nibuild/terraform-aws-nat-instance/README.md

 The instance will execute [`runonce.sh`](runonce.sh) and [`snat.sh`](snat.sh) to enable NAT as follows:

-1. Attach the ENI to `eth1`.
+1. Attach the ENI to the instance.
-1. Set the kernel parameters for IP forwarding and masquerade.
+2. Set the kernel parameters for IP forwarding and masquerade.
-1. Switch the default route to `eth1`.
+3. Switch the default route to the new adapter.

 ## Configuration

 ### User data

-You can set additional `write_files` and `runcmd` section.
-For example,
+Additional scripting and configuration can be done using `write_files` with `runcmd` or the script execution section of `snat.sh`.

+`runcmd` is great if you just need to execute a script on the first bootup of the nat instance.

+`startup.d` is great if you have the need to run a script on every bootup of the instance.

+Example using `runcmd` with cloudinit:

 ```tf
 module "nat" {